Main Building

 The Equipment Storage Building

 This is an enclosed, heated, two-bay equipment parking garage where the tractors and the feed wagons are kept when not being used.
-This is especially valuable during the Idaho winters when the freezing temperatures make starting and operating the equipment more difficult.
+This is especially valuable in Idaho winters when the freezing temperatures make starting and operating the equipment more difficult.

 The Hay Sheds